Mixed-Effect Thompson Sampling: ADDITIONAL EXPERIMENTS

-\section{Additional experiments}
+\section{ADDITIONAL EXPERIMENTS}

-We provide additional experiments where we evaluate \texttt{G-HierTS} using synthetic and real-world problems, and compare it to baselines that either ignore or partially use latent parameters.
+We provide additional experiments where we evaluate \alg using synthetic and real-world problems, and compare it to baselines that either ignore or partially use effect parameters.
 In each plot, we report the averages and standard errors of the quantities.
 Both settings are described in \cref{sec:experiments}.

-\subsection{Synthetic experiments}
+\subsection{Synthetic Experiments}